-BE to C4 - 80 yards South East of WIRE GULLY. - During the night the enemy were heard working opposite this portion of the line.
-They were fired on by us but not-withstanding they succeeded in putting out some 20 yards of wire entanglements.
+B8 to C4 - 80 yards South East of WIRE GULLY - During the night the enemy were heard working enposite this part the night the enemy were heard working opposite this portion of the line.
+They were fired on by us but notwithstanding they succeeded in putting out some 20 yards of wire entanglements.